KidCare-Capstone-Project/MobileDev_Apps/README.md

 - Retrofit and OkHttp for reliable API integration in retrieving nutritional and health information data.

-- CameraX to allow users to upload photos of their child's development and compare them with standard growth data.
+- Camera to allow users to upload photos of their child's development and compare them with standard growth data.

 **Case:**